Caladium, Elephant Ear: Planting and Growing

 Outdoors

-Outdoor planting should be done in partial shade, in humus-bearing soil and after the last spring frosts.
+Planting outdoors should be done in partial shade, in humus-bearing soil, and after the last spring frosts.

-- Loosen the soil to a few centimetres depth: add some compost if necessary;
+- Loosen the soil to a depth of a few centimetres: add some compost if you deem it necessary;

-- Plant your caladium tubers spaced about 30cm apart: position the tuber with the bud facing upwards, covering it with 3-4cm of soil;
+- Plant your caladium tubers, spacing them about 30 cm apart: the bud of the tuber should face upwards, and cover it with 3-4 cm of soil;

 - Water thoroughly to moisten the soil around the tuber(s).